preston/hsp-marketplace-documentation/hsp-project/docs/api.md

 4.1.13 User Platforms (/users/:id/platforms)
 A Platform is a User declaration of a compatible local runtime environment, possibly managed by an automated Agent.

-4.1.14 User Platforms (Service) Instances (/users/:id/platforms/:id/instances)
+4.1.14 User Platforms (Product) Instances (/users/:id/platforms/:id/instances)
-A Service Instance declares a running instance of a known Build on a specific User Platform.
+A Product Instance declares a running instance of a known Build on a specific User Platform.

 4.1.15 Groups (/groups)
 A Group allows for batch assignment of Roles to a collection of Users.